Luminis-Arnhem/azure-iot-hub-quickstart/README.md

 DeviceConnectionString: In Azure Portal, navigate to your IoT Hub.
 Then, navigate to "IoT devices".
 Select the device you want the connection string for, then copy either the primary or the secondary connection string.

 ### (Simulated) Device Manager
 RegistryConnectionString: In Azure Portal, navigate to your IoT Hub.
 Then, navigate to "Shared access policies".
-Select the "service" policy, then copy either the primary or the secondary connection string.
+Select the "iothubowner" policy, then copy either the primary or the secondary connection string.